 They were obviously used to people as they were very friendly too.
 Herds of cats sauntered up to us for a pat and cuddle and I was happy to oblige them.

 I loved this park.
 Cats are clean animals so they haven’t left any messes anywhere and if I lived in Rio I would come here for some cat time at least once a week.
-If you can’t have a pet this is the next best thing and I loved Rio even more after I saw the people’s love for the down and out cats of the city.
+If you can’t have a pet this is the next best thing and I loved Rio even more after I saw the people’s love for the down-and-out cats of the city.

 Urca and Sugar Loaf Mountain